franciscotobar/devportal/rif/relay/architecture.md

 A provider and wrapper for all the smart contract methods that needs to be exposed to interact with the other components.

 ### Relay Client
 It's a typescript library to interact with the RIF Relay system.
-It provides APIs to find a relay, and to send transactions through it.
-Gives access to expose methods from Relay Common to interact with the blockchain.
+It provides APIs to find a relay, and to send transactions through it.It also gives access to expose methods from Relay Common to interact with the blockchain.

 It can work as an access point to the Relay system.
 It creates, signs, and sends the Sponsored transaction, which is signed by the requester and forwarded to the Relay Server via the HTTP protocol.